Sometimes one phone call can make a person think. Really think.

 A category receiving recent attention is reshoring – bringing back to the United States jobs that had previously been offshored.

 According to the Reshoring Institute, California has a difficult time competing against other states when it comes to labor laws, property costs, wage rates, taxes and energy costs.
 California’s hostility to business is so well known that in many cases the state is completely bypassed during location searches.
-California’s reshoring ranking, at number 20, is far below the leading states of South Carolina, Tennessee and Michigan – all of which are smaller in size and population.
+California’s reshoring has ranked far below the leading states of South Carolina, Tennessee and Michigan – all of which are smaller in size and population.